ojas-kanotra/pwn.college_ojas/Pondering_Paths.md

 ```

 ### New Learnings
-/ is used to tell the root directory in linux... everything in linux starts from / as it is the parent of all directories
+- The root directory (/) is the top-level directory in Linux filesystem hierarchy
+- All files and directories in Linux are contained within the root directory
+- Absolute paths always begin with / to indicate they start from the root
+- The `/challenge/run` command demonstrates executing programs via absolute paths

 ### References
 None

 ---

-## Position thy self
+## Position Thy Self
 This challenge will required us to execute the /challenge/run program from a specific path.
 We had to cd to that directory before rerunning the challenge program

 ### Solution